 The amount of the death benefit payable to any beneficiary or estate shall be in the amount which has been set by majority vote of the Board of Directors or of the voting members in attendance at the Annual Conference.

 Benefits shall be payable only to designated beneficiaries of active members who are in good standing and not under suspension of duty at death.

 The Death Benefit Fund shall only cover active members.

-The Secretary shall submit to the Death Benefit Committee all information pertaining to a claim against the death benefit fund.
-Should a death benefit be awarded by the North Carolina Industrial Commission on this claim, then the Death Benefit Committee may accept the Industrial Commission’s determination as conclusive proof that the death was in the line of duty and award benefits.
-Should a death benefit not be awarded by the North Carolina Industrial Commission on this claim, then the Death Benefit Committee may accept the Industrial Commission’s determination as conclusive proof that the death was not in the line of duty and deny the claim for benefits.
-If the claim involves a law enforcement officer who was not employed full time at the time of his death, then the Death Benefit Committee may conduct an investigation to determine whether the circumstances of the officer’s death met these By-Laws and in N.C.G.S. § 143-166.2.
+The Secretary shall submit to the Benefits Committee all information pertaining to a claim against the death benefit fund.
+Should a death benefit be awarded by the North Carolina Industrial Commission on this claim, then the Benefits Committee may accept the Industrial Commission’s determination as conclusive proof that the death was in the line of duty and award benefits.
+Should a death benefit not be awarded by the North Carolina Industrial Commission on this claim, then the Benefits Committee may accept the Industrial Commission’s determination as conclusive proof that the death was not in the line of duty and deny the claim for benefits.
+If the claim involves a law enforcement officer who was not employed full time at the time of the member’s death, then the Benefits Committee may conduct an investigation to determine whether the circumstances of the officer’s death met these By-Laws and in conformity with N.C.G.S. § 143-166.2 (c).

 The term “Killed in the line of duty” shall apply to any law enforcement officer who is killed or dies